albertllousas/functional-core-imperative-shell/readme.md

   <img width="70%" src="./img/flow-2.png">
 </p>

-As you can see, this architecture is compliant with dependency inversion principle, the D of SOLID, higher modules are not depending in low-level modules, they depend in abstractions, defined in the core (the domain).
+As you can see, this architecture is compliant with dependency inversion principle, the D of SOLID, higher modules don't depend on low-level modules, they depend on abstractions, defined in the core (the domain).

 ### Workflows